Why do you need to invest money?

-Earning money is never enough!
-How long you can earn?
-Maybe 60 or 65.
-What about your expenses after that?
-How will you earn your livelihood when you grow old and have no earning capacity?
+The money you earn is never enough to meet your needs and wants at the same time!
+How long can you earn money?
+Maybe till 60 or 65.
+Then what about your expenses after that?
+How will you earn your livelihood when you grow old and have no earning capacity left?

-“Never depend on single income.
+“Never depend on a single income.
 Make investment to create a second source”

 – Warren Buffett

-Investments are very important as earning in today’s world is not enough. your earnings and savings cannot provide you a comfortable lifestyle, neither you can achieve all your dreams.
-Investment is the best way to grow your money, without making any effort.
+Investments are as important as earning in today’s world.
+This is because investing is the best way to grow your money without making any effort.
+In simplified words – we can say investments are all about putting our savings into assets or objects that become more than their initial worth and gives you returns or regular income over time.
 You just need to make wise decisions and select the best investment plan for you.

 Public Provident Fund (PPF)